-Our initial consultation with you generally lasts an hour.
+Our initial consultation with you generally lasts about an hour to an hour and a half.
 We do an initial review of your documents, discuss the law, and outline the possible routes to final resolution.

 We find, and our clients agree, that this is one of the most valuable hours a client can spend, as it brings order to a daunting process.
-We charge our usual hourly rate of $350 for this meeting.
+We charge a flat $400 + GET for this meeting.

 Before we can represent you, we need a signed retainer agreement and an initial retainer.
-The amount of retainer needed will vary according to your case, with the standard retainer being $10,000.
+The amount of retainer needed will vary according to your case, with the standard divorce case retainer being $10,000-15,000, higher in cases involving businesses, trusts, interstate issues, and other such matters.
 We bill against your retainer and if it is being depleted and your case is ongoing, we may require an additional retainer.
 The amount of the initial retainer is not an estimate of actual cost of your case, as each case is individual and depends on various factors.

 Frequently Asked Questions